hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 ## Data Cleaning

-### Merge Two Dataframes
-In our exploration of the data, we first merged the Recipes and Ratings datasets using a left merge on the recipe's ID.
-This ensures that all recipes from the Recipes dataset are retained.
+### Merging DataFrames:
+We created our DataFrame by performing a left merge on the ‘recipes’ and ‘interactions’ DataFrames on the ‘id’ and ‘recipe_id’ columns respectively.
+In doing so, we are able to see the information necessary to our data analysis on one DataFrame.

-### Fill 0's with NaN Value
+### Fill 0's with NaN Value:
-We also filled all ratings of 0 in the merged dataset with np.nan because the presence of 0's affect the mean of a column in the dataset, and we wanted to preserve an accurate mean.
+After merging our data sets into one DataFrame, we filled all the 0 values in the ‘rating’ column with np.NaN.
+This was done in order to preserve accurate calculations for distribution statistics, such as the mean and median, as these functions will drop np.NaN when calculating.
+In this way, we can calculate accurate distribution statistics with values that count towards the total, rather than including values that would not contribute to the overall calculation.

-### Add Average Rating Column
+### Add Average Rating Column:
-Afterwards, we computed the average rating per recipe by grouping the dataset by recipe ID and calculating the mean of the ratings for each group.
+Next, we added an ‘avg_rating’ column to the DataFrame by creating a new DataFrame that consists of 1 column, indexed by the ‘name’ column of the original DataFrame.
+The values of this column were found by performing a groupby in the ‘name’ column of the original DataFrame and finding the mean.
+After making this auxiliary DataFrame, we then merged it with the original DataFrame with an inner join on the ‘name’ column of both.

 ### Convert Nutrition Column to List and Assign Individual Columns
-the was a string so we had to convert the
+The ‘nutrition’ column on the original DataFrame has important information regarding the caloric and nutrient content of each recipe.
+We felt that it was imperative to sort these individual values into their respective columns on the DataFrame.

+First, we imported the ast package, which allowed us to utilize the literal_eval() function in order to convert the object data types of the column into Python lists that we can more easily access the individual values.
+Afterwards, we assigned the columns ‘calories,’ ‘total_fat,’ ‘sugar,’ ‘sodium,’ ‘protein,’ ‘saturated_fat,’ and ‘carbs’ with the values corresponding to each label from the ‘nutrition’ column.
+This was done through a simple indexing of the values of the ‘nutrition’ column.

 ### Remove duplicate recipe entries
 (there are duplicate recipes with different reviews)